Appeals Case 5

 The official report then continues:

 'No time frame for the change of call is specified, other than without significant time for thought.
 The key part of the interpretation is that the time for thought begins only AFTER the player realizes that an inadvertency has occurred.
-In this case the "oh shit" was after a short pause after the SK was played.'
+In this case the "oh shit" was after a short pause after the K was played.'

 This is the normal interpretation of "without pause for thought" as it appears in this Law and the more common Law 25A concerning inadvertent calls.
 A player who realises she has called for the wrong card or made the wrong call may change it if inadvertent so long as there is no pause "for thought" from the realisation that it was wrong.
 Generally, Directors and Appeals Committees interpret this generously.